EPHS-CyberSecurity-2020-Hour1/CipherProject/M-94_Mechanics.md

 # How to decode the message
 >Take 25 characters form the encrypted message and line up the dials so that it reads the message.
 >Then look around the dial until you find the message in english.
-# Here is a link to an excellent youtube video explaining it https://youtu.be/D3QKNM1oWIA
+# Here is a link to an excellent youtube video explaining it go to time stamp 4:02 https://youtu.be/D3QKNM1oWIA